 The railway shed is another place to check out while you’re here as it has an interesting history.
 The building was used many years ago as by the New Zealand Railways Department as a goods shed for freight carried on the steamers between Queenstown and Glenorchy.
 Inside you can read about the history of the area and from the outside the iconic Red Shed is a photogenic spot in Glenorchy.

 Paradise on earth exists!
-And in New Zealand it’s not a palm fringed white sandy beach with turquoise water… No, Paradise in Glenorchy is a very small village in the heart of the mountains.
-Surrounded by the snow capped peaks of Mount Aspiring National Park this slice of Paradise is worth driving further to from Glenorchy.
-It’s a 13-kilometer (8 miles) stretch of gravel road that takes you along the Dart River deeper into the National Park.
+And in New Zealand it’s not a palm-fringed white sandy beach with turquoise water… No, Paradise in Glenorchy is a tiny village in the heart of the mountains.
+Surrounded by the snow-capped peaks of Mount Aspiring National Park, this slice of Paradise is worth driving further to from Glenorchy.
+It’s a 13-kilometer (8-mile) stretch of gravel road that takes you along the Dart River deeper into the National Park.

 → Book here your complete Paradise valley day tour.
 This tour includes everything you want to see in Paradise.
 You will visit a few movie locations used in Lord of the Rings and The Hobbit, catch views of the Dart River and Mt.
 Aspiring National Park, take a few optional hikes, explore a trail above Diamond Lake, and stop by a sheep-shearing farm.
 During this guided tour, you’ll also get to ride a 4WD off the beaten path to see the area used as Middle Earth in LOTR.